Current clamp: Hall effect

+The Hall effect type is more sensitive and is able to measure both DC and AC, in some applications, up to the kilohertz range.
+This type was initially used with oscilloscopes, and with high-end computerized digital multimeters, however, they have become commonplace for general use.

 Current transformer

-A common form of current clamp comprises a split ring made of ferrite or soft iron.
+A common form of AC current clamp comprises a split ring made of ferrite or soft iron.
 A wire coil is wound round one or both halves, forming one winding of a current transformer.
 The conductor it is clamped around forms the other winding.
 Like any transformer this type works only with AC or pulse waveforms, with some examples extending into the megahertz range.

 When measuring current, the subject conductor forms the primary winding and the coil forms the secondary.

 This type may also be used in reverse, to inject current into the conductor, for example in electromagnetic compatibility susceptibility testing to induce an interference current.
 Usually, the injection probe is specifically designed for this purpose.
 In this mode, the coil forms the primary and the test conductor the secondary.